ionic-team/ionic-site/docs/api/directive/ionSideMenus/index.md

 `ion-side-menu-content`, so that when the element is clicked, the opened side menu will automatically close.

+"Burger Icon" toggles can be added to the header with the <a href="/docs/api/directive/menuToggle/"><code>menuToggle</code></a>
+attribute directive.
+Clicking the toggle will open and close the side menu like the `menu-close` directive.
+The side menu will automatically hide on child pages, but can be overridden with the enable-menu-with-back-views attribute mentioned below.

 By default, side menus are hidden underneath their side menu content and can be opened by swiping the content left or right or by toggling a button to show the side menu.
 Additionally, by adding the
 <a href="/docs/api/directive/exposeAsideWhen/"><code>exposeAsideWhen</code></a> attribute directive to an